top of page

 • Nic Andersen

-• 3 min read
+• 4 min read

-Why “Everyone Says It” Isn’t a Fitness Plan
+The Myth of 10,000 Steps: Why “Everyone Says It” Isn’t a Fitness Plan

 In the world of wellness, the loudest advice often wins.
 A catchy number.
 A viral challenge.
 A figure that looks impressive on a smartwatch and even better in a gym selfie.
+But popularity is not proof.
+And convenience is not science.

 The idea that you must walk 10,000 steps a day has become one of the most persistent fitness myths of modern times.
 Yet this number wasn’t created by doctors, physiologists, or performance specialists.
 It was created by marketing — a simple target designed to sell a pedometer in 1960s Japan.
+Despite its dubious origins, this advice continues to circulate like a fitness law.

 That’s the problem with wellness culture: it rewards repetition, not accuracy.